Stones Salvages Point For Man City Against 10-man Arsenal - UrduPoint

 Guardiola's men got away with a warning when Gabriel headed over his first big opportunity from a Bukayo Saka corner.

-The Arsenal centre-back was not so forgiving with his second chance as he shrugged off Kyle Walker to nod in another inviting delivery form Saka.
+The Arsenal centre-back was not so forgiving with his second chance as he shrugged off Kyle Walker to nod in another inviting delivery from Saka.

 Yet there was another huge momentum swing just before half-time when Trossard saw red.